LordDemonos/FormerGlory/loot.md

 subtitle: List of items you can purchase loot rights for
 ---

+## This was just a test until management agrees on something.

 | Item                                                         | Next Available Date | Price |
 |--------------------------------------------------------------|---------------------|-------|
 | [Fungus Covered Scale Shirt](https://www.pqdi.cc/item/2735)  | Saturday/Sunday     | 2000p |